 Happy Chinese New Year, friends!
-If you’ve been watching the festivities from afar and want to immerse yourself in the culture, why not take a trip to an Asia?
+If you’ve been watching the festivities from afar and want to immerse yourself in the culture, why not take a trip to Asia?

-A few weeks ago I had the chance to visit Taiwan and fell in love with the people, nature, and food.
+Recently I had the chance to visit Taiwan and fell in love with the people, nature, and food.
 There are so many great reasons to visit, but today I’ve narrowed it down to my top 10.
 Let’s check out the 10 best reasons to visit Taiwan:

 The perfect country in Asia for first-timers